meltyourface/blank/posts/Totemic-majesties/Exploring-Totemism-Ancestral-Spirits-in-Esoteric-Practice/index.md

 Types of Totemic Majesties

-Totemic majesties can be classified into three primary categories: personal, group, and universal Totems.
+**Totemic majesties can be classified into three primary categories**: personal, group, and universal Totems.

 1. Personal Totems: These are the individual spirits assigned to guide and protect a practitioner throughout their spiritual journey.
 Establishing a connection with one's personal Totem is pivotal for developing self-mastery, forging a stronger intuitive awareness, and integrating the various aspects of the practitioner's life.